AdobeDocs/release-notes.en/current.md

 ---

-# INTERNAL REVIEW - Adobe Experience Cloud Release Notes - February 2020
+# Early Access - Adobe Experience Cloud Release Notes - February 2020

 New features and fixes in the Adobe Experience Cloud.